Tina J Wang, MD

 Dr. Tina J Wang practices a unique blend of Functional Medicine & Regenerative Medicine at Tupelo Pointe.
 Her focus is not just treating musculoskeletal ailments but also meeting the functional, nutritional, unique needs of the person looking to optimize wellness.
-At Tupelo Pointe, she practices bespoke medicine, customized to her patient's individualized needs.
+At Tupelo Pointe, she practices bespoke MSK medicine, customized to her patient's individualized needs.
 By recognizing that all her patients are unique, she is able to adeptly utilize healing techniques across many disciplines tailored to her patients' needs.

 Dr. Wang is an associate clinical professor for the Loma Linda School of Medicine and teaches resident physicians in training and is core faculty for the musculoskeletal curriculum.
 Dr. Wang frequently guest lectures at local universities, schools, and programs including at Scripps Dance Department.
 Dr. Wang gained her regenerative medicine experience under the legendary Christopher Jobe, MD at Loma Linda University and The Hackett Hemwall Patterson Foundation.
 She trained in Performing Arts Medicine under Jeff A Russell, PhD ATC (Ohio University), a leader in the Performing Arts Medicine world.